American Horror Story premiered over ten years ago, and like many shows on the air for that long, it has slipped in its quality.

 Asylum has some of the most compelling thematic elements.
 With the connectivity between the characters, they felt like a family by its end, making the story a journey for both the viewer and characters.
 Unlike Twisty the Clown and Dandy from Freak Show, Bloody Face (Zachary Quinto) was an exciting killer.
 This season, the theme of women’s ambition was displayed through Jessica Lange’s Sister Jude and Sarah Paulson’s Lana Winters, making use of a predominantly female cast, even when the show was based in 1964, just prior to The Civil Rights Act.
 The gritty filming of the show made the scenes feel just as dirty as the content it was portraying, showing the start of the aesthetic that it would later solidify.

 1. American Horror Story: Coven (Season 3)

-The best season of the series, Coven combines the aesthetic of witchcraft, often treated as an exclusionary white idea, and takes the talents of Angela Bassett as the Voodo Queen and provides an interesting conversations on race, while also building a world of magic in New Orleans.
-Each character is very different from each other, yet the season still presents them as a mystical force to be reckoned with.
-The most solidified in its plot line, no threads were left loose, making it a perfect example of what American Horror Story is capable of.
+The best season of the series, Coven combines the aesthetic of witchcraft, often treated as an exclusionary white idea, and takes the talents of Angela Bassett as the Voodo Queen and provides an interesting conversation on race, while also building a world of magic in New Orleans.
+Each character is very different from the other, yet the season still presents them as a mystical force to be reckoned with.
+The most solidified in its plotline, no threads were left loose, making it a perfect example of what American Horror Story is capable of.